-Cristian Mandeal’s repertoire is extensive, embracing both orchestral music and opera, with a special focus on the music of the nineteenth and early twentieth centuries.
+As a symphonic and operatic conductor, Cristian Mandeal conducted hundreds of concerts in over 36 countries, his music making inspiring audiences worldwide.
+Cristian Mandeal commands an extensive repertoire, with a special focus on the music of the nineteenth and early twentieth centuries.
 He has conducted over sixty premiere performances of works by both Romanian and foreign composers, including some personally dedicated to him.
 He is a tireless promoter of George Enescu, whose music he has made known around the globe.
-In particular, it was he who first introduced the opera Oedipe to audiences in the UK (Edinburgh Festival, 2002) and Italy (eight performances at the Teatro Lirico di Cagliari, 2005, with a total audience of 11,000).
+In particular, it was he who first introduced the opera Oedipe to audiences in the UK (Edinburgh Festival, 2002) and Italy.
 Since 2008 he has been president of the Enescu Society of London.

-Among over 25 CDs, totalling over 50 titles, he has recorded sixteen albums with the George Enescu Philharmonic for BMG Ariola (Germany), including the complete orchestral works of Brahms in nine albums, issued in Germany and the United States in 1997 for the centenary of the composer’s death, and the complete orchestral works of George Enescu in seven albums.
-He has recorded a further seven albums with the Basque National Orchestra, San Sebastian, for Claves (Switzerland) and Bis (Sweden), together with a recording of Bruckner’s 9th Symphony with the Hallé Orchestra, Manchester, issued on the Hallé’s own CD label.
-This last has been acclaimed in specialised publications as the best recording of Bruckner’s music by any British orchestra.
-He has also recorded six DVD albums with the George Enescu Philharmonic for AIX Records (USA).
+Among over 25 CDs, totalling over 60 titles, he has recorded sixteen albums with the George Enescu Philharmonic for BMG Ariola, including the complete orchestral works of Brahms in nine albums, issued in Germany and the United States in 1996 for the centenary of the composer’s death, and the complete orchestral works of George Enescu in seven albums.
+Bruckner’s 9th Symphony recording with the Hallé Orchestra has been acclaimed as the best recording of Bruckner’s music by any British orchestra.
+He has also recorded six DVD albums with the George Enescu Philharmonic for AIX Records.